Commencement

 Penn State College of Medicine

-This year, we celebrate our 55th Commencement ceremony.
+This year, we celebrate our 56th Commencement ceremony.
 Penn State College of Medicine opened its doors to its first class of medical and graduate students in 1967.

 We were the first medical school in the nation with a dedicated Department of Humanities and Department of Family and Community Medicine.
 Our founders understood that it wasn’t enough to teach students the science of medicine; they also needed to understand the humanity of medicine.

 Our history is intertwined with the legacy of Milton S. Hershey.
-In 1963, The Milton S. Hershey Foundation offered $50 million to The Pennsylvania State University to establish a medical school in Hershey.
+In 1963, The Milton S. Hershey Foundation offered $50 million to Penn State to establish a medical school in Hershey.
 With this grant, and $21.3 million from the U.S. Public Health Service, the University built a medical school, research center and teaching hospital – Penn State Health Milton S. Hershey Medical Center.
 The University broke ground in 1966, and Penn State College of Medicine opened its doors to students in 1967.
 The Milton S. Hershey Medical Center accepted its first patients in 1970.

 The original buildings at Hershey Medical Center included the Medical Science Building and University Hospital, Animal Research Farm, Laundry and Steam Plant and University Manor Apartments.
 Since 1970, the campus has grown from 318 to 552 acres.
 Many additions have been made to the academic and patient care facilities, reflecting the steady increase in patient demand for services, the need to expand research and training programs and the College’s commitment to be an innovator in improving health.